vercel/next.js/examples/with-sentry-simple/README.md

 - `_error.js` is rendered by Next.js while handling certain types of exceptions for you.
 It is overriden so those exceptions can be passed along to Sentry
 - `next.config.js` enables source maps in production for Sentry and swaps out `@sentry/node` for `@sentry/browser` when building the client bundle

-**Note**: Source maps will not be sent to Sentry when running locally (because Sentry cannot access your localhost).
-To accurately client side test source maps, please deploy to Now.
+**Note**: Source maps will not be sent to Sentry when running locally (because Sentry cannot access your `localhost`).
+To accurately test client-side source maps, please deploy to Now.

+**Note**: Server-side source maps will not work unless you [manually upload them to Sentry](https://docs.sentry.io/platforms/node/sourcemaps/#making-source-maps-available-to-sentry).

 **Note**: Error handling [works differently in production](https://nextjs.org/docs#custom-error-handling).
 Some exceptions will not be sent to Sentry in development mode (i.e. `npm run dev`).